 A foundational composition course featuring a sequence of writing, reading, and information literacy assignments.
 Students learn to write and revise for different rhetorical situations while increasing their mastery of academic conventions.
 Some sections designed for specific student audiences.

 Grading Each unit is worth 22.5% of the course grade.
 Unit grades will be based on: Completion of all assignments on the due dates.
-(Make sure that all assignments are uploaded to Blackboard on the due date/time.
+(Make sure that all assignments are uploaded on the due date/time.
 Remember to bring hard copies of Final Drafts when they are due.)
-Class presence and participation (demonstrating that you’ve done the reading and work) Active involvement in classroom writing and peer reviewing A final polished revision to be completed during the last week of the course is worth 10% of the course grade
+Class presence and participation (demonstrating that you’ve done the reading and work, and responding to peers in appropriate forum) Active involvement in class writing and peer reviewing A final polished revision to be completed during the last week of the course is worth 10% of the course grade

 Note: These dates may change before registration begins.

 |Last Day to Drop|

 |Last Day to Withdraw with 50% Refund|

 |ENGS 001 OL1||English: FW: Written Expression (online)||to||N/A||See Notes||3||60069|

 |ENGS 001 OL2||English: FW: Written Expression (online)||to||N/A||See Notes||3||60070|